Account Owner or Participant

-The College SAVE Matching Grant program provides matching grants of up to $300 per year to eligible students, based on certain income limitations.
-1 The program has been designed to help parents and others add to their College SAVE account.
+The College SAVE Matching Grant program provides matching grants of up to $300 to eligible students, based on certain income limitations.1 The program has been designed to help parents and others add to their College SAVE account.

 Maximum Contribution Limits

 The Maximum Contribution Limit established for the College SAVE Plan currently in effect is $269,000 per designated beneficiary, from all sources (adjusted periodically).

 As defined under Section 529 of the Internal Revenue Code, a member of the family of a designated beneficiary is a person related to the designated beneficiary as follows: (i) son or daughter, or a descendent of either; (ii) stepson or stepdaughter; (iii) a brother, sister, stepbrother or stepsister, half brother or half sister; (iv) the father or mother, or an ancestor of either; (v) a stepfather or stepmother; (vi) a son or daughter of a brother or sister; (vii) a brother or sister of the father or mother; (viii) a son-in-law, daughter-in-law, father-in-law, mother-in-law, brother-in-law or sister-in-law; (ix) the spouse of the designated beneficiary or of any of the foregoing individuals; or (x) a first cousin.
 For purposes of this definition, a child includes a legally adopted child of an individual and shall be treated as the child of such individual by blood.